Assomada: Demography

 The age and sex distribution at the 2010 census were:

 Education

 In addition to a vocational school (i.e., Escola de Formação Profissional), Assomada is home to the University of Santiago, which is a major Cabo Verdean university and a private one, an extensive school complex, including a public high school (Amilcar Cabral High School), two private secondary schools (Centro de Ensino de Assomada and Escola Secundária Abrolhos) and a primary school (escola primária).
-It is also home to an elite technical high school (i.e.,Grand Duke Henri technical vocational high school), which trains the most promising Cape Verdean youth in career skills.
+It is also home to an elite technical high school (i.e.,Grand Duke Henri Technical High School), which trains the most promising Cape Verdean youth in career skills.

 Economy

 Commerce, financial services (particularly banking), transport, and educational services are the lifeblood of the city.
 Among the financial entities that contribute much to the local economy are: six commercial banks, hundreds of retail and wholesale businesses, a relatively large fleet of taxis and minivans, schools (including private secondary schools and a private university).
 The "summit city" as it is kindly called by its locals and the outsiders is increasingly consolidating its economic success and self-sustainability.
 The residents of the city of Assomada enjoy the highest living standards on the island of Santiago.